Skill response fields

 Where these defaults come from for platform skills

 Platform skills (from Marketplace bundles) ship with these fields pre-set by the bundle author.
-You can't override them on a platform skill — that's part of the bundle contract.
-For your own tenant skills, you choose.
+You can't override them on a platform skill - that's part of the bundle contract.
+For your own account skills, you choose.

 MCP Tool defaults